Schedules

 11:30 a.m.: Danish Culture | Margery Davis

-In this workshop, participants will investigate the elements of happiness while learning about Danish culture.
-They’ll explore the happiness in the discovery of the beauty of your unique self, in choosing a happy life for a family, and in supporting old beloved traditions through story, song, dance, celebrated tradition, art, invention, and work.
-Participants will learn traditional Danish dance, hear music sung by Margery’s grandfather, and listen to stories written by Danish writers.
+At the Cultural Pavilion by CultureALL, discover the elements of happiness while learning about Danish culture.
+Explore the happiness in the discovery of the beauty of the unique self, in choosing a happy life for a family and in supporting old beloved traditions through story, song, dance, celebrated tradition, art, invention and work.
+You may learn traditional Danish dance, hear music sung by Margery’s grandfather and listen to stories written by Danish writers.

 1:30 p.m.: Games of India | Mamta Israni